mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="set-domain-user-id" />

 ### 3.1.10 `setDomainUserId`

-This method lets you pass a Domain User ID in to Snowplow:
+This method lets you pass a Domain User ID into Snowplow:

 ```java
 setDomainUserId(String domainUserId)